SwitchbackTech/compass/docs/backend/flow.gcal.sync.md

 One for each resource (eg 'primary' calendar)

 - Each notification channel is associated both with a particular user and a particular resource (or set of resources)

-There are lots of ids involved.
-Here's the breakdown:

-- the `calendarId` refers to the user's calendar.
-  - default is `primary`
-  - you can find the others using Gcal's `calendarList.list` API
-- the `resourceId` is created by GCal to refer to a user's calendar (eg their primary calendar)
-  - the `resourceId` looks like: `_erSB7UuK4_7Uy3CibSlcMLPwMg`
-- the `channelId` is a unique id created by Compass to track the watch channel

 How:
 `POST` to the user's primary calendar's `/watch` endpoint